Main Page

 Goals

-30mins: A long defensive clearance was flicked on by Martins to Dyer who let the ball run across him before shifting on to his right foot and then curling a measured shot past Lehmann at the North end of the ground (opposite end to the away section).
+30mins: A long defensive clearance was flicked on by Obafemi Martins to Kieron Dyer, who let the ball run across him before shifting on to his right foot and then curling a measured shot past Lehmann at the North end of the ground.
 1-0

 Half time: Arsenal 0 Newcastle 1

-70mins: Henry's perfectly executed free-kick gave Given no chance as the ball found the top left corner of the goal, hitting the underside of the bar before bouncing down over the line.
+70mins: Henry's perfectly executed free-kick gave Shay Given no chance as the ball found the top left corner of the goal, hitting the underside of the bar and bouncing down over the line.
 1-1

 Full time: Arsenal 1 Newcastle 1